 Sichuan, Szechuan, Szechwan.

-No matter how you prefer to spell it, for me it means one thing – delicious, spicy Chinese food!
+No matter how you choose to spell it, for me it means one thing – delicious, spicy Chinese food!

 Sichuan Province in South West China has wild, rugged mountains to the west and a lush fertile basin of land to the east.
 It is home to more than 83 million people and far fewer precious Giant Pandas.
 It’s also the natural habitat of the endangered Red Panda and vulnerable Snow Leopard.
 Its capital, Chengdu, attracts students from all over the world to study at its prestigious Chinese Medicine Schools.
 And if you fancy a day trip – and a climb! – the Leshan Giant Buddha (the largest stone Buddha in the world) is worth the hike.
 I know.
 I’ve done it!